codeabuu/AirBnB_clone_v2/README.md

 (hbnb)
 ```
 5. This prompt designates you are in the "HBnB" console.
 There are a variety of commands available within the console program.
+##### Commands
+    * create - Creates an instance based on given class

+    * destroy - Destroys an object based on class and UUID

+    * show - Shows an object based on class and UUID

+    * all - Shows all objects the program has access to, or all objects of a given class

+    * update - Updates existing attributes an object based on class name and UUID

+    * quit - Exits the program (EOF will as well)